christianh814/notes/documents/k8s-kops.md

 Keep these in mind

 * I delegated a subdomain to route53
-* I created a bucket on S3 via the webui under `us-east-1`
+* I set up the `aws` cli on my local box
-  * Haven't tested it otherwise
+* I used an IAM account with pretty wide access
 * These are highlevel; consult the [kops aws docs](https://github.com/kubernetes/kops/blob/master/docs/aws.md) and the [kops ha docs](https://github.com/kubernetes/kops/blob/master/docs/high_availability.md#advanced-example)
 * Use `kops --help` ...it's well documented